apache/jackrabbit-site/src/site/markdown/creating-releases.md

 documents the current release process and needs to be updated as we move forward.

-This applies to both Jackrabbit 2.x as well as Jackrabbit Oak releases.
+This applies to both Jackrabbit 2.x and Jackrabbit Oak releases.
 For Jackrabbit FileVault please use the specific documentation at <https://jackrabbit.apache.org/filevault/howto_release.html> and <https://jackrabbit.apache.org/filevault-package-maven-plugin/howto_release.html> respectively.

 Release planning
 ----------------
 Jackrabbit releases are created based on user demand and the availability of fixes and other requested changes.
-Any committer can declare their plan to cut a release by sending a "Apache Jackrabbit (Oak) x.y.z Release Plan" message to the Jackrabbit Developers Mailing List - [dev@jackrabbit.apache.org](mailto:dev@jackrabbit.apache.org) or Oak Developers Mailing List - [oak-dev@jackrabbit.apache.org](mailto:dev@jackrabbit.apache.org).
+Any committer can declare their plan to cut a release by sending an "Apache Jackrabbit (Oak) x.y.z Release Plan" message to the Jackrabbit Developers Mailing List - [dev@jackrabbit.apache.org](mailto:dev@jackrabbit.apache.org) or Oak Developers Mailing List - [oak-dev@jackrabbit.apache.org](mailto:dev@jackrabbit.apache.org).

-The plan should refer to project versionn for the list of fixes to be included in the release and give a rough estimate of the release schedule.
+The plan should refer to project version for the list of fixes to be included in the release and give a rough estimate of the release schedule.
 It's OK to revise the plan if needed.
 Optimally, link to the candidate release notes.